McMasterRS/WARIO-Editor/docs/developer/settings.md

 ### getAttribs

-The ```getAttribs``` function is used exclusively when defining the attributes for nodes to be used by the "Custom Node" flowchart node.
+The ```getAttribs``` function is used exclusively when defining the attributes for nodes to be used by the "Custom Node" pipeline node.
 See [Custom Nodes](nodes) for more information.

 ### eventFilter

-The ```eventFilter``` class is an overload of the built in PyQt5 version of the class that runs the ```genSettings``` function when the settings window is either closed or loses focus.
+The ```eventFilter``` function is an overload of the built in PyQt5 version of the function that runs the ```genSettings``` function when the settings window is either closed or loses focus.
 This allows for the settings window to directly affect the node's properties such as its name or attributes.

-The default version of this class is as follows
+The default version of this functionis as follows

 ```python3